Magalang: San Padre Pio Pietrelcina Chapel

 This chapel is located in sitio Mabato-Bato in San Francisco, Magalang.
-A first class relic composed of hair particles of St. Padre Pio Pietrelcina was enshrined in this chapel last 2017.
+A first class relic composed of hair particles of St. Padre Pio Pietrelcina was enshrined in this chapel in 2017.
 Devotees of Padre Pio came to this chapel to paid visit, seek his intercession to their different personal intentions.
 The chapel is open during Thursdays, 8:00am to 7:00pm.
 A holy mass is to be offer during third Thursday of the month; and the veneration of the relic is followed after the mass.

 Lord's Epiphany Parish

 This parish church located in Angeles-Magalang Road, San Francisco, Magalang was established in 1996.
-A first class relic of St. Francis of Assisi composed of a piece of bone and his staff, was enshrined in the church last 2016.
+A first class relic of St. Francis of Assisi composed of a piece of bone and his staff, was enshrined in the church in 2016.
 The veneration of the relic is open during Tuesdays.
 A holy mass is to be offer in that same day in 6:00pm.
 After the holy mass, the veneration of the relic and anointing of St. Francis' oil is held after the mass.